ElvebakkenVgsRealfagIT/ELevene_deler/Preben/README.md

 # Encrypted Python chat
 An encrypted chat in Python using AES and RSA.
+**This does not work with School laptops due to firewall restrictions.
+Can still be run locally or with a personal (non-restricted) computer.**

 ## Pip installations
 **This project uses Python 3.11**